 Material: Glass tumblers, water samples from tap, pond, river, well, lake, Red and Blue litmus papers, soap.
 Procedure: Collect water samples from a tap, pond, river, well and lake.
 Pour each into separate glass containers.
 Compare these for smell, color, pH and hardness.

-- ❖ pH of water samples can be determined by using litmus paper .
-If blue litmus paper turns to the red color, that water sample is acidic in nature and if red litmus turns to blue, water sample is basic in nature. - ❖ Hardness of water can be determined using a soap.
-If water produces lesser foam, it is referred to as hard water.
-If water produces more foam, it is called soft water.

-Observations: Record your observations in the following table.
+- H pH of water samples can be determined by using litmus paper.
+If blue litmus paper turns to the red color, that water sample is acidic in nature and if red litmus turns to blue, water sample is basic in nature. - Hardness of water can be determined using soap.
+If water produces lesser foam, it is referred as hard water. - Observations and findings: Record your observation in the following table.